peterfarrell/django-heralder/README.md

 Django-Heralder is a fork of the legacy [Django-Herald](https://github.com/worthwhile/django-herald).

+The v0.3.0 release of Django-Herald has the same features and is equal to Django-Heralder v0.3.0.
+Releases of Django-Heralder after v0.3.0 will diverge with new features and bug fixes.

 # Python/Django Support

 We try to make herald support all versions of django that django supports + all versions in between.